-Credit reports and scores, tenant and employment screening reports, and other background checks all impact fundamental necessities in a consumer’s life: the ability to rent an apartment or buy a home, obtain insurance, find a job, or obtain fairly priced credit.
+Credit reports and scores, tenant and employment screening reports, and other background checks all impact fundamental necessities in a consumer’s life: the ability to rent an apartment or buy a home, obtain insurance, find a job, open or keep a bank account, and obtain fairly priced credit.
 Yet each one of these categories of “consumer reports” has serious systemic problems, and the consumer reporting agencies (CRAs) that traffic in our information are in need of reform.

 Credit reports are the top source (more than 50%) of complaints to the Consumer Financial Protection Bureau (CFPB).
 They are full of errors, penalize consumers for far too long, include harmful information such as medical debts and rental debts, and reinforce racial disparities.
 The dispute system used by the Big Three credit bureaus (Equifax, Experian, and TransUnion) is entirely dysfunctional, inappropriately automated, and fundamentally biased against consumers.